Birch-san/birchlabs-site/src/_posts/2018-05-11-a-soundfont-vst-for-macos.markdown

   Reason: image not found
 ```

-glib doesn't exist on their system.
+fluidsynth needs glib. glib doesn't exist on their system.
 They never brew-installed it.

 We need to find all of fluidsynth's dependencies, copy them into our .app, and relink fluidsynth.
 We do this recursively.